ricardomm7/leaflink/docs/sprintB/us012/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Green Spaces Manager (GSM), I want to import a .csv file containing lines
+As a Green Spaces Manager (GSM), I want to import a .csv file containing routes.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**